Transit Procedures

 This page provides an overview of various transit procedures, including the common transit, national transit, and TIR transit.
 Learn about the implications of the new Passar goods traffic system on these procedures.

-The national transit procedure governs the transport of uncleared goods under customs supervision between various customs offices.
+The national transit procedure governs the transport of uncleared goods (goods not in free circulation in Switzerland) under customs supervision between various customs offices.

 Common Transit Procedure (CTP)